rxcle/rxindi-support/help.md

 Multiple statements can be placed in a single placeholder by separating them with a `;` sign.
 For example `${=FirstName;=LastName}` will give the same result as `${=FirstName}${=LastName}`.

 ### Literal Placeholder
 If you would want a literal placeholder-like `${...}` character combination in text, which should remain as is and _not_ be interpreted/replaced when processing the document with Rxindi you need to prefix it with a zero-width space (U+200B) or zero width non-joiner (U+200C) character.
-So `<ZWPS>${...}` (note that the zero-width space/non-joiner must be place directly before the opening `$` character).
+So `<ZWPS>${...}`.
+Note that the zero-width space/non-joiner must be place directly before the opening `$` character (so no other whitespace beteen it and the $ character).

 ## Frame Statements
 Statements can be placed in the Script Label of any frame.
-In order to process them the frame name itself must be prefixed with `$`.
+In order to process them the frame name itself must be prefixed with (or alternatively be a single) `$`.
 You can name frames in the _Layers_ panel of InDesign.
+Note that other than the frame name starting with `$`, its name is otherwise irrelevant for Rxindi - the prefix is just a marker that it has statements that need to be processed.

-In the Script Label the statements should appear without a placeholder (the show Script Label can be seen as the implicit and sole placeholder).
+ In the Script Label the statements should appear without a placeholder - the Script Label itself can be seen as the implicit and sole placeholder.
 The default target for statements in a Script Label is always the frame itself.
-This can of course be overridden by specifying an explicit target name per statement.
+This can be overridden by specifying an explicit target name per statement.

 Frame Statements are always processed after all Story Statements have been processed and they are processed in the order in which they appear in InDesign _Layers_ panel.
 Text Frames can have Inline Statements as well as Frame Statements.